pudly/schmopera-hugo/content/articles/marina-costa-jackson.md

 youtube_url = ""

 +++
-American-Italian soprano [Marina Costa-Jackson](/scene/people/marina-costa-jackson/) will be singing the title role in _Suor Angelica_ and Lauretta in _Gianni Schicchi_ in a [double-bill at the San Diego Opera](https://www.sdopera.org/shows/suor-schicchi-2022/) on February 11, 2023, with additional performances on February 14, 17, and 19.

-### On singing, stage fright, her sisters, and the pandemic
+## On singing, stage fright, her sisters, and the pandemic

 "I sing because I love the music.
 I'm not the typical diva because I’ve had to work through some hard-core stage fright.
 That was the reason I didn't sing up until I was 21 years old.
 I was raised in a family with sisters who sang as well, [Ginger Costa-Jackson](/scene/people/ginger-costa-jackson/) and [Miriam Costa-Jackson](/scene/people/miriam-costa-jackson/), and they always wanted me to sing.
 I loved the music and I loved hearing them practice and work hard towards singing and opera.